FlexMeasures/flexmeasures/documentation/host/error-monitoring.rst

 - Another source of crucial errors are things that did not even happen!
 For instance, a (bot) user who is supposed to send data regularly, fails to connect with FlexMeasures.
 Or, a task to import prices from a day-ahead market, which you depend on later for scheduling, fails silently.

-Let's look at the two ways how monitor for things not happening in more detail:
+Let's look at how to monitor for things not happening in more detail:

 Monitoring the time users were last seen